Advertisement

 2.

-Turn off devices.
+Turn off devices

-As we've discussed, blue light interferes with melatonin production, causing the brain to think it's still daytime.
-Aside from the light exposure, endlessly doomscrolling before bed can also stimulate your brain, thus keeping you from reaching a deeper sleep.
 So "if you have trouble falling asleep, I tell people to turn off your devices for 60 to 90 minutes before bedtime," suggests Long.
 "Or you can wear one of those lovely blue-blocker glasses."
 (Here's how to tell if your blue blockers are actually working.)

-But just because Long suggests avoiding screens doesn't mean you have to have a completely silent home for an hour or two before bed: Bock, for example, listens to podcasts or audiobooks with her fiancé during their wind-down routine.
+Bock, for example, listens to podcasts or audiobooks with her fiancé during their wind-down routine.
 So she's not exposing herself to as many screens, but she's still enjoying a source of digital entertainment before bed.
 "Listening to a story can be calming—it's like an adult bedtime story," Bock notes.

 3.

-Try sleep-promoting supplements.
+Try sleep-promoting supplements

-"If you can take a natural supplement that will help your eyes feel heavy, that is the dream,"* says Bock.
+"If you can take a supplement that will help your eyes feel heavy, that is the dream,"* says Bock.
 "It takes the stress off of sleeping."
 Because we've all been there: You lie in bed and try to force yourself to feel sleepy, which makes you feel even more wired.
 "When you get in bed and you can't fall asleep, it's torture," she adds (I can certainly relate).

-Specifically, she's a fan of mbg's sleep-support, which contains a powerful blend of magnesium bisglycinate, jujube, and PharmaGABA® that helps you fall asleep faster and enhances overall sleep quality.* Bock takes it about 30 minutes to an hour before going to bed, and it helps her sleep soundly throughout the night.*
+Specifically, she's a fan of mindbodygreen's sleep-support+, which contains a powerful blend of magnesium bisglycinate, jujube, and PharmaGABA® that helps you fall asleep faster and enhances overall sleep quality.*

 4.

-Take an Epsom salt bath.
+Take an Epsom salt bath

 Bock is also a fan of Epsom salts: "If I take a hot Epsom salt bath before bed, it relaxes my entire nervous system and calms my body," she notes.
 Epsom salts (which are made of magnesium sulfate) are lauded for easing stress while promoting calm and full-body relaxation—all necessary components for a stellar night's sleep.

 Even if you don't have any Epsom salts to add to your bath, the soak itself is worth your while: One large meta-analysis found that taking a bath one to two hours before bed can improve overall sleep quality and how quickly you fall asleep.
 Just make sure to give your body enough time to cool down by taking your bath (or steamy shower) one to two hours before bed—raising your body temperature can make it harder for you to fall right asleep.
-"When you get out of the bathtub, your body temperature drops and your brain thinks, 'Oh, my body temperature dropped, so it's time to go to sleep.'
-Hence, sleepy time.
-It works," says Long.

 No bath?
 No problem: Here's how to reap the benefits of soothing magnesium without the soak.*

-The takeaway.
+The takeaway

 After trial and error, both Bock and Long have nailed down their ideal bedtime routines (make sure to catch their full conversation).
 Of course, sleep routines are entirely personal, and you might rely on a different set of practices to help you wind down.
 That's OK—we have plenty more tips in our growing library